If you have ever been dealing with breakup threats, you know it can be an emotional, even scary moment.

 My name is Lucio, I have experienced breakup threats several time and I counseled many more in the same situation.

 In this article we will deep dive into what is often referred as “holding the relationship hostage”.
 We will see why a partner might threaten to end the relationship and what are the best way to handle breakup threats (and the bad ones).

-This post takes the man’s perspective, but most information are also applicable if a boyfriends threatens to breakup.
+One note before we start: this article takes the man’s perspective, but most information is also applicable when it’s a boyfriend who threatens to breakup.